Are you curious about Korean culture? Many people are since South Korean culture is becoming more popular all across the

 Read on to find out more!

 Below are a ton of fantastic resources that you can explore to find out more about Korean culture.
-Along with the cultural information, we’ll often teach a bit of the language, such as special words or phrases that might give more depth to what you’re learning about.
+Along with the cultural information, we’ll often teach a bit of the language, such as special words or commonly used phrases that might give more depth to what you’re learning about.

 Often times you’ll automatically learn Korean just by knowing more about the culture, and vice versa.
 You don’t need to know any Korean to read these pages, but you may find that the more you know the language, the more you can understand the culture.